rustshop/htmx-sorta/README.md

 I'm tired of all the SPAs that are slow heavy and barely work.
 I'm more of a backend developer than a frontend developer.
-I think HTMX is the direction that Web should have taken long time ago, instead of betting everything on Javascript (which is and will always be terrible programming language).
+I think HTMX is the direction that Web should have taken long time ago, instead of betting everything on Javascript.
 I'm not afraid of adding JS to the code, but it shouldn't be for UX niceness and not the tail wagging the dog.